Julian Clary

-Julian Peter McDonald Clary (born 25 May 1959) is an English actor, comedian, novelist and presenter.
+Julian Peter McDonald Clary (born 25 May 1959) is an English comedian, actor, novelist and presenter.
 He began appearing on television in the mid-1980s.
 Since then, he has also acted in films, on television and in stage productions, including numerous pantomimes.
 He was the winner of Celebrity Big Brother 10 in 2012.

 Early life and education

 Clary was born on 25 May 1959 in Surbiton, Surrey, to Brenda (née McDonald) Clary, a probation officer, and Peter J. Clary, a police officer.
 He was brought up in Teddington, Middlesex, with two older sisters.
 By his own account, he was conceived "in broad daylight" in Clacton-on-Sea in 1958.
 Two of his great-grandparents were Germans who had immigrated to Britain at the end of the nineteenth century.
 He and his siblings were raised as Roman Catholics.
 He attended St Benedict's School, Ealing, and, later, he studied English and Drama at Goldsmiths' College, University of London.